 Indiana’s Native Americans

-To provide your group the best experience possible, we recommend making your reservations at least 2 weeks in advance to enable our Education Manager to prepare any special needs for your group.
+To provide your group with the best experience possible, we recommend making your reservations at least two (2) weeks in advance to enable our Education Manager to prepare any special needs for your group.
+Any program requests within two (2) weeks of the requested date may be charged a late scheduling fee of $10.00.

 Teachers and Chaperones: